Excelsior Scholarship FAQs

 It is a state of New York financial aid program to provide free tuition for students attending either a State University of New York (SUNY) or a City University of New York (CUNY) institution.
 SUNY Empire State College is encouraging its students and prospective students to participate if they are eligible.
 The award is capped at $5,500 a year and can only be used for the cost of tuition.

-The benefits of the program become available with the fall 2017 semester, and require that the student apply and be accepted for the program and meet all program criteria.
-Applications are available on the HESC website beginning Wednesday, June 7 and must be submitted no later than Friday, July 21.
+The benefits of the program became available with the fall 2017 semester, and require that the student apply and be accepted for the program and meet all program criteria.
+Applications for the fall term are no longer being accepted by New York State Higher Education.
+Applications for the spring 2018 term are available on the HESC website beginning Monday, October 30 through December 4.

 First-time college students seeking an undergraduate degree who meet the gross adjusted income limits.
 Students seeking a graduate degree or a second associate or bachelor’s degree are not eligible.